 Rothera Sharp Solicitors are working with Derbyshire Carers Association to provide free legal advice clinics to carers in Derbyshire.
 Rothera Sharp may be able to advise you about the MCA, mental health law in general and any other legal issues you may face as a carer.
-The clinics will be held on a monthly basis from June 2017 onwards.
-More clinics / venues are planned around the county as the scheme progresses.
-Dates and venues are detailed in the news section.
+More clinics / venues are planned around the county as the scheme progresses but you can also request advice by email or phone.

 Other helpful websites

 - Derbyshire County Council Adult Care - Mental Capacity Act 2005